 Termite Threat Identification | [company]

-Here in Knoxville, termites are a serious problem.
+Here in Georgia, termites are a serious problem.
 When subterranean termites attack a home, they do it silently, feeding on the inside of wood for years, without detection.
-If you don’t already have ongoing termite protection for your Knoxville home, it is vital that you at least familiarize yourself with some of the ways you can identify a termite threat, especially this time of year when swarmers begin to appear.
+If you don’t already have ongoing termite protection for your Goergia home, it is vital that you at least familiarize yourself with some of the ways you can identify a termite threat, especially this time of year when swarmers begin to appear.

 How To Spot Swarmers